 Staff must not suffer any detrimental treatment as a result of raising a concern in good faith.
 Detrimental treatment would include dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If a member of staff believes that he or she has suffered any such treatment, he or she should inform the Headteacher immediately.
+If a member of staff believes that they have suffered any such treatment, they should inform the Headteacher immediately.
 If the matter is not remedied the member of staff should raise it formally using the Trust's Grievance Policy and Procedure.